andreabradpitto/Experimental-robotics-laboratory/assignment3/other/mainpage.md

 - the black elements are the obstacles detected by the robot
 - the red lines are the current wall detections incoming from the robot's laser
-- the blue line is the current goal of the robot (does not apply to the Find state)
+- the blue line is the current goal of the robot (not shown here; does not apply to the Find state)
 - the green line is the local navigation plan
 - the yellow line is the global navigation plan
 - the blue segments and the green spheres (not shown here) are the elements used by the exploration algorithm (only applies to the Find state)
-- the two white squares, centered on the robot, are the local and global costmaps
+- the three white squares are, in size-wise increasing order, the local costmap, the global costmap. and the currently comupted world map

 The computed world map is acquired by reading from the `/map` topic, which is published by the [gmapping](http://wiki.ros.org/gmapping) laser-based [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) algorithm.
 It relies on the laser scan data in order to chart the house walls.